gmirsky/zth-k8s-postgresql/README.md

 ## Prerequisites

+### A cloud storage account

+A Azure or AWS account to store the cluster backups into along with the proper infrastucture such as am AWS S3 bucket or a Azure storage account.

-Please install the below packages to your environment
+Please install the below packages to your environment.

 ### Kubectl